kcp-dev/kcp/docs/content/en/main/concepts/syncer.md

     kubectl kcp workload sync kind --syncer-image <image name> -o syncer.yaml
     ```

-1. Create an organisation and immediately enter it:
+1. Create a second workspace for your workloads and immediately enter it:

     ```sh
     $ kubectl kcp workspace ..
-    $ kubectl kcp workspace create my-org --enter Workspace "my-org" (type root:organization) created.
+    $ kubectl kcp workspace create my-workloads --enter Workspace "my-workloads" (type root:organization) created.
 Waiting for it to be ready...
-    Workspace "my-org" (type root:organization) is ready to use.
+    Workspace "my-workloads" (type root:organization) is ready to use.
-    Current workspace is "root:my-org" (type "root:organization").
+    Current workspace is "root:my-workloads" (type "root:organization").
     ```

-1. Bind it to the `location` workspace with the synctarget:
+1. Bind it to the `my-locations` workspace with the synctarget:

     ```bash
-    kubectl kcp bind compute "root:location"
+    kubectl kcp bind compute "root:my-locations"
     ```

 1. Apply the manifest to the p-cluster: